rflett/jaypi/README.md

 ## Deployment

-Push to GitHub and the workflow will build and deploy on push to the `main` and `feature/**` branches.
+Push to GitHub and the workflow will build and deploy on push to the `main` branch or via a manual run.

 ---